SkylineCommunications/dataminer-docs/release-notes/IDP/IDP_1.1.15.md

 Support has been added for the removal of DCF connections through IDP.
 Several methods have been added in *DataminerSolutions.dll* for this purpose, allowing the following kinds of behavior:

-- Removal of all DCF connections for a specific element. <br>This can be done by first creating a list of *DcfConnectionFilter* objects based on the DMA and element ID, and then calling the *RemoveAllDcfConnections* method from a *Connectivity* object using this list.
+- Removal of all DCF connections for a specific element.

+  This can be done by first creating a list of *DcfConnectionFilter* objects based on the DMA and element ID, and then calling the *RemoveAllDcfConnections* method from a *Connectivity* object using this list.

-- Removal of a specific connection. <br>This can be done by first creating a list of *DcfByConnectionIdFilter* objects based on the DMA ID, element ID, and connection ID, and then calling the *RemoveDcfConnectionsById* method from a *Connectivity* object using this list.
+- Removal of a specific connection.

+  This can be done by first creating a list of *DcfByConnectionIdFilter* objects based on the DMA ID, element ID, and connection ID, and then calling the *RemoveDcfConnectionsById* method from a *Connectivity* object using this list.

-- Removal of all connections of a specific interface. <br>This can be done by first creating a list of *DcfByInterfaceIdFilter* objects based on the DMA ID, element ID and interface ID.
+- Removal of all connections of a specific interface.

+  This can be done by first creating a list of *DcfByInterfaceIdFilter* objects based on the DMA ID, element ID and interface ID.
 Optionally, the interface properties to be removed can also be provided.
 Then the *RemoveDcfConnectionsByInterface* method should be called from a *Connectivity* object using the list.

-- Removal of all interface properties of a specific interface. <br>This can be done by first creating a list of *DcfByInterfaceIdFilter* objects based on the DMA ID, element ID and interface ID, and then calling the *RemoveDcfInterfacePropertiesByInterfaceId* method from a *Connectivity* object using this list.
+- Removal of all interface properties of a specific interface.

+  This can be done by first creating a list of *DcfByInterfaceIdFilter* objects based on the DMA ID, element ID and interface ID, and then calling the *RemoveDcfInterfacePropertiesByInterfaceId* method from a *Connectivity* object using this list.

 #### New Provisioning Started status in Discovered Elements table \[ID_30499\]